Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 This project is licensed under the Apache 2.0 - see the `LICENSE-2.0.txt` file for details.

+Western Health logos belong solely to Western Health may be subject to their copyrights and trademarks, and are not available under the same license as the rest of this application.

 ## Emergency contacts

 For any urgent requests relating to this app you can contact luke.sleeman@gmail.com - It will go to Luke's phone.
 You can also DM Luke through [GDG Melbourne's slack](http://bit.ly/join_gdgslack) - DM `@luke.sleeman`.